adeeshbhargava/MARL-Poker/README.md

 This work explores strategies to adapt single-player reinforcement learning algorithms for competitive play in two-player adversarial games such as poker.
-To effectively learn to play against a competitive opponent in the absence of an experiment, we experiment with different strategies such as training against a random policy, adversarial training and self-play.
+To effectively learn to play against a competitive opponent in the absence of an expert, we experiment with different strategies such as training against a random policy, adversarial training and self-play.
 We conduct extensive exper- imentation to test effectiveness of each strategy and summarize our insights into training agents for optimal performance in competitive multiplayer environments.